 So over this next season, seeking and preserving equilibrium is a key process.
 But how do we achieve and maintain even a tiny fraction of this ideal Libran state, living as we all do in such a topsy-turvy world, getting crazier by the minute?
 Libra is primarily concerned with one-on-one relationships, the give-and-take of intimate as well as professional alliances — yet all of our relationships have to function within a highly dysfunctional sphere.

-We can't remove these underlying effects no matter how deeply we bury our heads in the sand and refuse to keep up with the tragedies that unfold daily.
-How do we take in the stark reality of life, as it truly is, with a million acute problems demanding our attention — tar sands extraction, one horrendous pipeline after another jammed down our throats, endless wars, fracking, Fukushima, massive extinctions in progress.
-And if you caught journalist David Wallace-Wells's article, The Uninhabitable Earth, in New York Magazine last summer — it is now the most read article in the magazine's history — global warming is far, far worse than we imagined.
-This excerpt from the article especially stood out for me, clarifying how much of this human-wrought devastation has been unleashed in only the last three decades:
+We can't ignore the times in which we live no matter how deeply we bury our heads in the sand and refuse to keep up with the tragedies that unfold daily.
+So how do we take in the stark reality of life, as it truly is, with a million acute problems demanding our attention — tar sands extraction, one horrendous pipeline after another jammed down our throats, endless regime-change wars, fracking, Fukushima, massive extinctions in progress.
+And if you caught journalist David Wallace-Wells's article, The Uninhabitable Earth, in New York Magazine a few years ago now — it is one of the most read articles in the magazine's history — global warming is far, far worse than we imagined.
+This excerpt from the article especially stood out for me, clarifying how much of this human-wrought devastation has been unleashed in just the last three decades:

 "Many people perceive climate change as a sort of moral and economic debt, accumulated since the beginning of the Industrial Revolution and now come due after several centuries — a helpful perspective, in a way, since it is the carbon-burning processes that began in 18th-century England that lit the fuse of everything that followed.
 But more than half of the carbon humanity has exhaled into the atmosphere in its entire history has been emitted in just the past three decades; since the end of World War II, the figure is 85 percent."